wiseman-timelord/Chat-VulkanLlama/README.md

 =======================================================================================
                               Dialogue Display
 =======================================================================================
- Human
+ Human's Input
 ---------------------------------------------------------------------------------------
 Hello Llama, I am feeling productive, how are you today?

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
- Llama
+ Llama's Response
 ---------------------------------------------------------------------------------------
-Hello Human, I am feeling productive as well.
-How can I assist you today?
+Hello Human!
+How can I help you today?

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
- Motivation:
+ {agent_name}'s Motivs:
 ---------------------------------------------------------------------------------------
 Empty

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
- History:
+ Event History:
 ---------------------------------------------------------------------------------------
-Unknown
+Human and Llama had a conversation where Human stated that they were feeling productive and asked how Llama could help them today, to which Llama responded by asking how they could assist Human.
+The conversation was friendly and professional in nature.

 =======================================================================================
  Your input is:

 ```
 ```
 =======================================================================================